 Executive Order 13112, entitled Invasive Species, states that governmental agencies will have in-place mechanisms for identifying invasive species and for the early detection, control, and removal of invasive species when it is practical to do so.
 During the summers of 2003 and 2005 interns surveyed and mapped invasive plant species at BNL.
-Table 3 contains a list of the species found and the number of infestations found of each species.
-From these data an Invasive Species Prevention Zone (ISPZ) was delineated that includes approximately 2,400 acres (Figure 5).
+Table 3 contains a list of the invasive species found on site.
+From these data, an Invasive Species Prevention Zone (ISPZ) was delineated that includes approximately 2,400 acres (Figure 5).
 The ISPZ has been broken into two units and spans the southern, eastern, and northern portions of the Laboratory.
 Unit I is approximately 810 acres and encompasses the southern section of the Laboratory from Princeton Ave. to the Long Island Expressway with the exception of the apartment and cottage area.
 Unit II is 1,586 acres and includes the Upton Reserve, the area north of Fifth Ave and east of the Stump Dump, and the area east of the RHIC to the East Firebreak.
 These areas were chosen due to the large expanses of undeveloped land and minimal invasive species already present.
 The ISPZ also contains many environmentally sensitive wetlands and ponds.
 Unit II also buffers the Robert Cushman County Park.
-An ISPZ plan was written and should be referenced for information on the locations of infestations and plans for management (BNL 2008).
+An ISPZ plan was written, however the information should be updated and the site re-surveyed (BNL 2008).

 In addition, BNL has been an active member of LIISMA since its inception in 2001 and participated on the Scientific Review Committee-a LIISMA subcommittee tasked with the scientific assessment of the invasiveness of plant species on both Long Island and New York State as a whole.
-This committee, in turn, informs the respective Invasive Species Advisory Councils for Nassau and Suffolk Counties and recommends new species to be added to the existing "Do Not Sell" lists.

 Few non-native pest and pathogen species currently threaten the natural resources of BNL.
 European gypsy moth (Lymantria dispar) has been present on Long Island for many decades and though infestations periodically impact the oak species in the Pine Barrens (often in combination with native defoliators), their populations have been reduced by the presence of a fungus (Entomophaga maimaiga) that has been released on more than one occasion as a biological control agent.
+Oak wilt (Ceratocystis fagacearum) and the disease complex termed oak decline are considered threats to Long Island forests and are being monitored.
+Natural Resource staff stay informed of new threats through LIISMA, the DOE Invasive Species Working Group and other channels.